 Notably, the Implementing Release includes a proposed amendment to the definition of “assets under management” for the purposes of determining eligibility to register with the SEC and the applicability of certain exemptions from registration.
 The SEC has proposed to relabel the term as “regulatory assets under management,” which includes all securities portfolios for which the adviser provides continuous and regular supervisory or management services, regardless of whether these assets are proprietary assets, assets managed without receiving compensation, or assets of foreign clients.
 In addition, advisers would not be permitted to subtract outstanding indebtedness and other accrued but unpaid liabilities, which remain in a client’s account and are managed by the adviser.

 Comments on the proposed rules and rule amendments contained in the Implementing Release may be submitted to the SEC using this online form.
-For additional information about the implications of the Implementing Release, please contact us as 619-278-0020.
+For additional information about the implications of the Implementing Release, contact us at 619-278-0020 to schedule your consultation.